rkuma183/wilsonmar.github.io/_posts/2017-03-08-deep-learning-courses.md

 ---
 layout: post
-title: "Deep learning Training"
+title: "Deep learning courses"
-excerpt: "Be trained by one of the cool kids"
+excerpt: "Get deep on deep learning and get trained about training by one of the cool kids"
 tags: [Python, Machine Learning]
 image:
 # pic silver robot white skin handshake 1900x500